regmibhuwan/evp_evening-message/README.md

-# EVP Evening Message Sender
+# EVP Night Shift Message Sender

-A simple mobile-first web app for workers to submit messages to office staff who leave at 4:00 PM.
+A comprehensive mobile-first web app for night shift workers to communicate with office staff, organize carpools, and find housing/rentals.

 ## Features

+- **Gmail Verification** - One-click Gmail authentication for secure identity verification
+- **Night Shift Messages** - Submit messages to office staff with category-based routing
+- **Carpool System** - Offer or request carpools with chat functionality
+- **Housing/Rentals** - Post and browse housing listings with contact exchange
+- **Real-time Chat** - Chat with other users on carpool and housing posts
+- **Email Notifications** - Receive email notifications for new chat messages
+- **Contact Exchange** - Securely exchange contact information with other users
 - **Mobile-first design** - Optimized for phone use
-- **Category-based routing** - Messages automatically sent to the correct recipient
 - **Anonymous feedback option** - Submit feedback anonymously for sensitive matters
-- **Direct reply support** - Recipients can reply directly to sender's email
-- **Clean, simple UI** - Minimal interface focused on ease of use

 ## Setup